taulantxhakli/VR-Voice-Recognition/README.md

   ## Contributing

   Contributions are always accepted.
-I put together this project in a very short amount of time for my CS 320 Gaming class in my Junior year while I was attending St. Thomas Aquinas College.
 There is never no room for improvement.

   ---